 30. What does a volume waveform detect?

-Air trapping, airway obstruction, bronchodilator response, active exhalation, breath type (Pressure vs. Volume), inspiratory flow, asynchrony, and the triggering effort.
+Air trapping, airway obstruction, bronchodilator response, active exhalation, breath type (pressure vs. volume), inspiratory flow, asynchrony, and triggering effort.

 31. When inspiratory flow takes longer to return to baseline, what does this indicate on a flow waveform?